The Curriculum Import is available as part of the Campus Learning premium offering.

 This tool is in a limited beta testing period and is only available in select districts.

 The import tool allows teachers and curriculum directors to import curriculum via a Common Cartridge file.
-Curriculum must then be added to a section to be edited, and from there, can be used in that section and shared to the library for other teachers to use.
+Curriculum is imported into the My Curriculum tool, where it can be edited as needed prior to adding it to a section.
+Once curriculum has been added to a section, it can be shared to the library for other teachers to use.

 See the Prepare a Curriculum Cartridge for Import article for more information about recommendations and requirements for importing curriculum.